LSE Old Building

 Are there specialist staff available to talk to within the service?
 Is there a disability officer or a disability adviser for students to talk to?

-Current students are encouraged to register with the Disability and Wellbeing Service in order to discuss your circumstances in confidence with an adviser.
+Current students are encouraged to register with the Disability and Mental Health Service (DMHS) in order to discuss your circumstances in confidence with an adviser.
 This will ensure we can facilitate any necessary support and adjustments whilst you study.

 Support from academic staff